 The vision for Sadlers Wood is to provide a high quality open space for the local community to enjoy.
 Unlike our other sites Sadlers Wood is not used often by holidaying visitors, with local residents the key user group.
 The site is managed to ensure that it meets the needs of these local residents within the scope of its offer.
 The Countryside service does not exist to make a profit (although making the service as sustainable as possible is critical) and therefore creating opportunities and a setting which serves the community is the most important thing.
-We are currently seeking innovative ways by which we are able to monitor site use to be able to gauge visitor numbers, and will be introducing more awareness raising activities and strategies, akin to our other sites, in order to try to increase both awareness and footfall on site.
 We are aware that Sadlers Wood is slightly different to our other woodland sites in terms of offer and user groups, and this plays a part in our management decisions at this site.